 “The combine harvester working by floodlight in the field outside this room is harvesting soybeans while I write.

-The man who was that boy is driving the combine harvester at night, harvesting his parents’ crop, helping his parents.
+Another boy is driving the combine harvester at night, harvesting his parents’ crop, helping his parents.

 He is driving back and forth by tractor floodlight and headlights and the headlights of the trucks aimed up the rows.

 “I do not have to live without love or happiness or beloved children.

 I am pretty, too.
 I got most of the gifts.

 He has a wife and children and a life of his own.